MarkPflug/Sylvan/docs/Sylvan.Data.Csv.Benchmarks.md

 ## CSV Writing

-These benchmarks test writing a 100k sequence of object data several typed columns as well as a "grid" of 20 doubles, to a `TextWriter.Null`.
+These benchmarks write a 100k sequence of object data containing several typed columns as well as a "grid" of 20 doubles, to a `TextWriter.Null`.

 |          Method |     Mean | Ratio |    Allocated |
 |---------------- |---------:|------:|-------------:|